bryce-klinker/spring-to-angular/readme.md

 ## Features

-Add the ability to edit a movie's title, rating, and critic rating.
+* Add the ability to edit a movie's title, rating, and critic rating.
+* Add the ability to add movies
+* Add the ability to delete movies

-Add the ability to edit an actor's first and last name.
+* Add the ability to edit an actor's first and last name.
+* Add the ability to add actors
+* Add the ability to delete actors

-Add the ability to edit a director's first and last name.
+* Add the ability to edit a director's first and last name.
+* Add the ability to add directors
+* Add the ability to delete directors

 # Technical Landscape